JonasHasl/Hobby-Projects/README.md

 -To deploy the algorithms in the Quantconnect you have to use the IDE at quantconnect.com and create a user.
 To deploy WSB strategy you need a paid subscription to the Quiver Quantitative Data Set.

+-To deploy the risk adjusted algorithm that increases/decreases exposure based on economic conditions (See economy score) , the link is provided in the algorithm.